Policy

 Whai pūkenga

-What skills do I need to facilitate an ongoing collaborative relationship with this tamaiti, rangatahi, whānau or family?
+What skills do I need to facilitate a relational, inclusive and restorative relationship with this tamaiti, rangatahi, whānau or family?
 How am I working with whānau or family from the beginning to ensure that all whānau or family can contribute?

 Whai pūkenga practice framework domain